TooTallNate/nx.js/README.md

 ## Creating an application

-To bootstrap the creation of an nx.js application, run the following command:
+Run the following command to bootstrap the creation of an nx.js application:

 ```bash
 npm create nxjs-app@latest